-Since its launch in April 2017, SPAA has awarded nearly $34,000 to 62 students, providing access to dance, theatre and film summer programs, musical theatre classes – and even pointe shoes for a young ballerina.
+Since its launch in April 2017, SPAA has awarded nearly $63,000 to over 90 students, providing access to dance, theatre, writing, film and visual arts summer programs, and even pointe shoes for young ballerinas.

 Donations help build the Funding Futures Grant Program.
 Your gift will help a young artist advance their skills and hone their talents, and pursue an artistic future.
 Click here to donate!

 - Tuition for summer or after school arts programs either virtual or in person

 - Dance shoes, music books and art supplies

 Organizations, please click the button below to nominate a student for a Funding Futures Award

 Apply for a Funding Futures Award for your student aged 10-17

 Looking for a Summer Arts Camp?